DETAILED ACTION

 a driver (22, labeled in Fig. 11) configured to move the peeling cutter (38+44+46 or alternatively, when 84 is the clamp, peeling cutter 38+44+46+40+42) (see at least col. 1, lines 51-63 and col. 2, lines 8-14, col. 4, lines 59-65, and col. 5, lines 42-65, noting that the motor 22 operates the punch press to move plate 16 towards and away from plate 12, and noting that upper mounting block 38 is secured to the lower surface of plate 16 and carries the elements 46, 44, such that when 22 moves 16 up and down, resultantly, the aforedescribed peeling cutter moves up and down),

-wherein the (aforedescribed) peeling cutter moves (i.e., is capable of moving) to come in contact with the (aforedescribed) first area (of the ribbon cable 88) and, while pushing and bending (which pushing and bending is shown in Figures 5-6, for example) the first area, peels the protective film (152) of at least a portion of the first area.
+wherein the (aforedescribed) peeling cutter moves (i.e., is capable of moving) to come in contact with the (aforedescribed) first area (of the ribbon cable 88) and, by the movement of the peeling cutter, simultaneously pushes and bends (which pushing and bending is shown in Figures 5-6, for example) the protective film (152) of at least a portion of the first area.
 See Figures 5-6 and col. 4, lines 42-62 and col. 5, lines 10-30, for example.
+See also Figures 2-4.
+As can be seen from looking at the sequence of Figures 2-6, the vertical movement of the peeling cutter serves to “push and bend” the protective film (152) of at least portion of the first area.

-Regarding claim 2, the (aforedescribed) first area (of the ribbon cable 88) is “disposed in a horizontal direction” (for example, the first area of 88 has a horizontal dimension, such as in the left/right horizontal direction re Figures 2-7, for example);
+Regarding claim 2, the (aforedescribed) first area (of the ribbon cable 88) “extends in” a horizontal direction (for example, the first area of 88 has a horizontal dimension, such as in the left/right horizontal direction re Figures 2-7, for example);

 the driver (22) moves the peeling cutter in an up-down direction (as discussed above; see also col. 1, lines 51-63, col. 2, lines 8-14, col. 4, lines 59-65, and col. 5, lines 42-65, as well as Figures 2-7); and

-Regarding claim 3, the (aforedescribed) peeling cutter includes a body (such as, for example, one of 44 or 46) connected to (at least via intervening structure such as plate 16) the driver (22) (see at least col. 1, lines 51-68) and a cutter blade (such as the other of 44 or 46; e.g., where 44 constitutes the claimed “body”, then 46 constitutes the cutter blade; alternatively, where 46 constitutes the claimed “body”, then 44 constitutes the claimed cutter blade) configured to extend from the (aforedescribed) body (see Figures 1-7, for example);
+Regarding claim 3 (as best understood in view of the above rejections based on 35 USC 112), the (aforedescribed) peeling cutter includes a body (such as, for example, whichever one of 44 or 46 is not considered the “cutter blade”) connected to (at least via intervening structure such as plate 16) the driver (22) (see at least col. 1, lines 51-68), and (the peeling cutter includes) “a” cutter blade (such as the other of 44 or 46; e.g., where 44 constitutes the claimed “body”, then 46 constitutes the cutter blade; alternatively, where 46 constitutes the claimed “body”, then 44 constitutes the claimed cutter blade) extending from the (aforedescribed) body (see Figures 1-7, for example);

-the (aforedescribed) first surface and the (aforedescribed) second surface are “disposed in” a direction inclined relative to the horizontal direction (see the annotated reproduction of Figure 7 below).
+the (aforedescribed) first surface and the (aforedescribed) second surface “extend in” a direction inclined relative to the horizontal direction (see the annotated reproduction of Figure 7 below).

 [AltContent: textbox (S22)][AltContent: textbox (S21)]